adeti-afe/adeti-afe.github.io/README.md

 ## Experience Highlights
 - **Chesapeake Conservancy – Chesapeake Tributary Intern**
   Supported the "Gather and Grow" initiative using GIS to analyze watershed plans, identify priority planting areas, and connect restoration work to community needs in Baltimore City.
 Helped with access-to-greenspace equity work.

-- **American Association of Geographers**

 - **UMBC Office of Sustainability – Eco-Ambassador**
   Designed and promoted programs on waste reduction, energy and water conservation, and sustainable transportation.
 Built outreach materials, tabled events, and used mapping/urban ecology background to target interventions and track impact.